-- Your boat is equipped with a bilge pump for pumping water out of the bilge. - The bilge pump is controlled by a switch at the helm.
+- Your boat is equipped with a bilge pump for pumping water out of the bilge. - On the 185 & 205 the bilge pump is controlled by a switch at the helm. - On the 225 the bilge pump is controlled by an automatic bilge pump float switch (auto-float switch) and a switch at the helm.